krieven/W3View/howto.md

 Create instance of W3View, there can be more than one instance of W3View and the number of separate applications can be mounted on the page.
 Also one W3View app can use the number of mounting points on the page, and it can run the number of W3View apps inside one W3View app.
-This is the real power of Javascript, of old good Javascript.

-	var w3view = new W3View(appConf);
+	var w3view = new W3View(appContext);

-Here - appConf is any object, it can be accessed as **this.factory.appConf** inside constructors of components.
+Here - appContext is any object, it can be accessed as **appContext** inside constructors of components.

 Parse definition of components from string,